comit-network/comit-js-sdk/README.md

 The SDK exports the `ComitClient` class which is a first starting point for the communication with cnd.
 The `ComitClient` allows you to:

-* send swaps: when the taker initiates a swap with the maker (after successful negotiation)
+* `sendSwaps`: when the taker initiates a swap with the maker (after successful negotiation)
 * get new swaps: when the maker has received a swap from the taker
 * get ongoing swaps: for both maker and taker during the execution of the swap (fund, redeem)
 * get done swaps: for both maker and taker to retrieve swaps that are finished